Marley0523/gmod.github.io/wiki/JBrowse/tool_data.md

 rel="nofollow">University of California, Berkeley</a>.

-As of January 2012, the lead developer of JBrowse is [Robert Buels](../User:RobertBuels "User:RobertBuels").
+As of January 2012, the lead developer of JBrowse is [Robert Buels](../User%3ARobertBuels "User%3ARobertBuels").
 Most of JBrowse was originally written by
 <a href="mailto:mitch_skinner@berkeley.edu" class="external text"
 rel="nofollow">Mitch Skinner</a>.